-Advice On Converting Your Garage To A Granny Flat (NZ)
+Guide To Converting Your Garage To A Granny Flat In New Zealand

 We’ve been getting quite a bit of requests recently about building a sleepout, extending the house, adding another level and converting a garage to a new living space.
 So we’ve put together this article to answer a few questions, and to provide some advice to those exploring this idea.